oizo/android-image-resizer/README.md

 # Android image resizer

-Have you ever tried creating all needed drawables for an android project?
-It sucks, and updating them sucks even more.
-So I decided to do a simple script converting SVG files into all the drawables you need.
+Script converting SVG files into all the drawables you need.

 ### Basic usage